 If you are experiencing issues using the One Time Passcode (OTP) method of verification, we suggest following the steps below before getting in touch with the sender.

 - If you haven’t received the OTP email after requesting it, check your junk mailbox.
 If the OTP email isn’t in your inbox or junk mail, please speak to your ICT support and check it has not been blocked

 - Use a Microsoft or Google account login as an alternative verification

 Sending emails to us

 Personal data sent to us will be managed and protected in accordance with current data protection legislation.

-- Double checking the email address you are sending to for spelling errors or typing mistakes.
-Our email addresses will finish with @somerset.gov.uk
+- Double-check the email address you are sending to for spelling errors or typing mistakes.
+Our email addresses finish with @somerset.gov.uk

-- Applying encryption – if you have the ability to do so.
-We should be able to open most encrypted emails but will let you know if we have any difficulties
+- Apply encryption – if you have the ability to do so.
+We should be able to open most encrypted emails, but will let you know if we have any difficulties.

 - Consider attaching sensitive information in a password-protected document.
 The password can then be communicated to the correct officer in a phone call.
 Do not send the password in the same or a separate email.

 If you do not have the ability to apply encryption but are concerned about sending highly sensitive data, you may ask the person at the council you are sending it to, to send you an encrypted mail – marked ‘Personal Data’ – which you can respond to.
 Responding to an encrypted email will retain the protections.